 Church Planter / Pastor - Sullana, Peru

-Carlos is the pastor of the Baptist Church “Christ is the Only Hope,” in one of the poorest and most dangerous areas of Sullana.
-He is also a teacher in the Baptist Seminary and works in the training of mountain pastors through education by extension.
+Carlos is the pastor of the Baptist Church “Christ is the Only Hope,” in one of the poorest and most dangerous areas of Sullana in northern Peru.
+He also helps with the training of mountain pastors through education by extension.

 I thank the Lord for the grace and the mercy that He has shown me.
-As the oldest of seven brothers, I was born in a Christian home that was established through Christ and in Christ.
-From my earliest childhood I was brought up in the ways of the Lord.
-I always attended Sunday School and I consistently participated in the devotional times with my family.
-But this did not make me a child of God, and because my father knew this, he constantly spoke to us about the salvation that is in Christ.
+I was born in a Christian home that was built on the truths of Christ, and from my earliest childhood I was brought up in the ways of the Lord.
+Along with my six brothers, I always attended Sunday School and I consistently participated in the devotional times with my family.
+But this did not make me a child of God, and because my father knew this, he constantly spoke to us about our need for the salvation that is in Christ.
 Time after time, when we were children, he told us that we had to accept Christ as Savior in order to have eternal life.

 One of the Bible passages that the Lord used to convert me was John 3:16.
 My father preached to us from this verse, about God’s great love for us.
 As a child I did not pay too much attention to what he said, but God was working in my heart with His power and by His word.
 I remember that we always used to get on our knees to pray with my father, and little by little I was coming to see Christ and to understand and know Him more and more.